 • How persistent poverty and rising inequality pose a risk to regional peace and stability?

 • What lessons the region can draw from neighbouring East and South-East Asian economies to accelerate poverty reduction, tame inequality and promote more inclusive growth?

 • What common policies and strategies the region can pursue to promote inclusive growth, taking into account the comparative advantages and complementarities of regional economies?

-5. Recalibrating institution and governance framework for cooperation
+5. Recalibrating institutional and governance framework for cooperation

 The nature of threats facing the Bay of Bengal region today requires a different approach that can blend in with its heterogeneous and complex economic environment and is based on felt needs and perceived benefits.
-Traditional state-led model of regional cooperation is increasingly inadequate and ineffective in addressing the multitude of development and security challenges confronting the region.
-There is a clear need for inclusive, bottom-up and multi-stakeholder approach to revitalize, and optimize the benefits of regional cooperation.
+The traditional state-led model of regional cooperation is increasingly inadequate and ineffective in addressing the multitude of development and security challenges confronting the region.
+There is a clear need for inclusive, bottom-up and multi-stakeholder approach to revitalizing, and optimizing regional cooperation benefits.

 • What is a Bay of Bengal framework for regional cooperation?